About the North West LHIN

 Recent Changes Related to Home and Community Care

-- On June 21, 2017, home and community care services and staff transferred from the North West Community Care Access Centre (CCAC) to the North West Local Health Integration Network.
+- On June 21, 2017, home and community care services and staff transitioned from the North West Community Care Access Centre (CCAC) to the North West Local Health Integration Network.
 Home and community care services are now provided through Ontario’s 14 Local Health Integration Networks (LHINs).
 LHINs plan, integrate and fund local health care.
 We also deliver and coordinate home and community care.

 - As part of the Government of Ontario’s Patients First: Action Plan for Health Care, this health system change was seamless in order to ensure uninterrupted care and support for patients and home care clients.